Saint Katharine Drexel Catholic Church

 SKD Lenten Reconciliation (Confession) Schedule

-Xt3 has an Android App called "Xt3 Lent Calendar 2012" It has unfortunately not been updated for 2013 yet
+Xt3 has a free Android App called "Xt3 Lent Calendar 2014"

 Other Lenten Events